santeshrajkumar/CDV01_Career_Goals_Reflection_SANRAJ25504_PTO2505_GroupA_Santesh--Rajkumar_CDV01/README.md

 ### Personal Information

-- **Name:**
+- **Name:** Santesh Rajkumar
-- **Date:**
+- **Date:** 13 July 2025
-- **Current Role/Position:**
+- **Current Role/Position:** Store Assistant
-- **Field of Interest:**
+- **Field of Interest:** Software Development

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    - Diesel Mechanics & Logistics
-    - Identify skills you need to develop or improve.
+    - Improve Coding Skills
 2. **Interests and Values**:

-    - Describe your key interests related to your career.
+    - I would like to run automated online store
-    - What values are important to you in a work environment?
+    - Integrity

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
+    - Diesel Mechanics & Logistics
-    - Note any particular areas that piqued your interest.
+    - The Tech revolution
 2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
+    - My interests is exploring nature and travel.
+I am keen on working remotely
-    - Identify any gaps or areas for further exploration.
+    - I want to expand on my coding skills

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

-    - List your specific, measurable, achievable, relevant, and time-bound goals.
+    - I want to complete my course and study for another year to gain the required skills to work remotely or as a Digital Nomad
-    - Explain the rationale behind each goal.
+    - I want to seek greener pastures and have a change of enviroment
 2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
+    - To have steady income for adventure and travel
-    - Describe how these align with your interests and skills.
+    - I am gaining skills through this course that will give me the skill and opportunity to fulfill my aspiration for travelling and working remotely
 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
+    - Specific action require is better time management for studying and creating and extra stream of income to cover cost for studies and emergencies
-    - Include any resources or support required.
+    - The most important resource right now is financial and study support in the means of mentorship
 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
+    - To keep strict financial management because that is the major challenge.
+To create prudent reserves to avoid future emergencies.
+This will help avoid any delays and interruptions with my studies.
     - Consider additional skills, experiences, or qualifications needed.
+Financial education and knowledge.
+Spending plan and budgeting apps.

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+Parents old age issues
     - Consider strategies to overcome these challenges.
+Ask for support guidance and assistance
 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
+I would like to pass on the Codespace culture which really motivates.
+Volunteering and working with Coding to enhance and strenghten my skills and experience.
+Look for mentorship and community.
     - Include networking, mentorship, or educational opportunities.
+To be able to continue studying coding and software development will be a dream true.

 ### Submission